hyperledger-labs/z-mix/README.md

 # Scope of Lab
 The goal of z-mix is to become a part of Hyperledger crypto-lib, and eventually be adopted by Hyperledger projects.
 Multiple existing Hyperledger projects require Zero-Knowledge proofs, e.g., Fabric and Indy.
-The goal of this library is to provide a single flexible and secure implementation to construct such proofs.
+The goal of this library is to provide a single flexible and secure implementation to construct such proofs. z-mix is a C callable library but there are also convenience wrappers for various programming languages.

 # Initial Committers
 * Manu Drijvers (manudrijvers)